bglnelissen/slideToolkit/guides/INSTALL.OSX.md

 	ln -s -f -v ~/git/slideToolKit/slideThumb ~/bin/
 ```

+#### Step 9 - Instal NDPITools

+Some pathology scanners produce proprietary `NDPI`-files.
+These are almost similar to `TIF`, but with some differences.
+To be able to run _slideToolKit_ and _CellProfiler_ we need to install a small package `NDPITools` to convert `NDPI`-files to `TIF`.

+Simply go to the [NDPITools website](https://www.imnc.in2p3.fr/pagesperso/deroulers/software/ndpitools/) and following the instructions for macOS.

-#### Step 9 - Install CellProfiler.
+#### Step 10 - Install CellProfiler.
-Install CellProfiler following instructions on their [website](http://cellprofiler.org/download.shtml).
+Install CellProfiler following instructions on their [website](http://cellprofiler.org/download.shtml){target="_blank"}.
 Using the downloaded installer, CellProfiler will be installed in the default location (/Applications/CellProfiler).

 To make the CellProfiler command line interface (CLI) available, we create a `cellprofiler` script in your `~/bin` folder.
 This scripts links to CellProfiler installed in your /Applications folder.